Lil Rod, D. Woods to Break Silence on ID Docuseries ‘The Fall of Diddy’

 The series airs Monday, Jan.
 27, and Tuesday, Jan.
 28, from 9-11 PM ET/PT on ID channel.

-Jones filed his $30 million civil suit in February 2024, and alleged the Bad Boy Records founder harassed, assaulted, drugged, and threatened him.
+Jones filed his $30 million civil suit against Combs in February 2024, and alleged the Bad Boy Records founder harassed, assaulted, drugged, and threatened him.
 Diddy denied his allegations and has filed a motion for the complaint to be dismissed.

 Related: Former ‘Vibe’ Editor Says Diddy Warned She Could End Up ‘Dead’ Over Magazine Cover in ‘Fall of Diddy’ Clip